keket-prog/covid-heatmap/README.md

 - recoveries
 - COVID tests

 This was the data source that was finally used for the heatmap.
-The availability of the logatude and latitude per country allowed for the COVID-19 stats to be mapped to the specific country.
+The availability of the longitude and latitude per country allowed for the COVID-19 stats to be mapped to the specific country.

 ## COVID-19 Heatmap app